WordPress/WordPress-Documentation-Style-Guide/docs/7-developer-content/command-line-syntax.md

 [/tip]
 In these examples, all words and arguments are required.

+For additional information, see [Anatomy of a command](https://make.wordpress.org/cli/handbook/guides/commands-cookbook/#anatomy-of-a-command).

 ## Optional arguments

 When writing arguments that are optional, enclose the arguments in square brackets.
 If there is more than one optional argument, enclose each item in its individual set of square brackets.